Social Media

 Tandoor Lounge

-By Car: Programme your Google Maps to lead you to Punggol Settlement and park at the outdoor car park.
+By Car: Since there is no car park available on the island, program your Google Maps to lead you to Punggol Settlement and park at the outdoor car park.
 Walk towards the restaurants and follow the signs to Coney Island.

-You can reach Coney Island by renting a bicycle from Punggol Point Park or Punggol Settlement.
+You can also reach Coney Island by renting a bicycle from Punggol Point Park or Punggol Settlement.
 Cycling from here (about 500m) will get you to the West entrance of Coney Island.
-You can also access the East entrance of the island via Lorong Halus and Pasir Ris Industrial Drive 6.
-For those who prefer to take a leisurely stroll, you can do so from Punggol Point Park (although we highly recommend renting a bicycle with the family!).
+Keen to explore Coney Island from the East?
+Access the East entrance of the island via Lorong Halus and Pasir Ris Industrial Drive 6.
+For those who prefer to take a stroll, you can do so from Punggol Point Park (although we highly recommend renting a bicycle with the family!).

 How to dress: Sports attire, long pants/ leggings, sunglasses, a hat and covered shoes